Canada’s Bombardier says it will cut 5,000 jobs

+The Montreal-based company said it will sell its Q400 turboprop aircraft program to a subsidiary of Longview Aviation Capital for about US$300 million.

-MONTREAL (AP) — Canadian plane and train maker Bombardier Inc. said Thursday it will shed 5,000 jobs and sell off two units as part of a five-year plan to rein in costs, focus on rail and business jets, and reduce debt.
+MONTREAL — Canadian plane and train maker Bombardier said Thursday it will shed 5,000 jobs and sell off two units as part of a five-year plan to rein in costs, focus on rail and business jets, and reduce debt.

 About 2,500 Bombardier workers will be laid off in Quebec and 500 in Ontario while about 2,000 cuts will be overseas.

-The Montreal-based company said will sell its Q400 turboprop aircraft program to a subsidiary of Longview Aviation Capital Corp. for about US$300 million.
-The Montreal-based company also announced the sale of its flight training business to CAE Inc. for about US$645 million.
+The Montreal-based company said it will sell its Q400 turboprop aircraft program to a subsidiary of Longview Aviation Capital for about US$300 million.
+The Montreal-based company also announced the sale of its flight training business to CAE for about US$645 million.

 The announcement comes after mass layoffs over the past three years, with about 14,500 positions cut around the world in the aerospace and railway divisions.

-Note: This story has been corrected to add that Bombardier is saying there will be 500 cuts in Ontario, not 600.